ameliasquires/lullaby/docs/thread/async.md

 async:close()

-kills the thread in a more safe manor, should be preferred in most cases. however it is best to let the thread exit itself

-some systems may not support this (pthread_cancel) and so this function will call async:kill() in cases where it cant. android is one of the main ones
+waits for the thread to internally call res:testclose or exit

 ### async:clean

 async:clean()

-calls the __gc metamethod, will call async:close() if it is still running
+calls the __gc metamethod, will call async:kill() if it is still running